JulioPDX/JulioPDX.github.io/juliopdx/content/posts/my-journey-to-completing-the-david-goggins-4x4x48-challenge.md

 ## Legs 9-12 "Go get it"

 I wont lie to anyone.
 Unless you are some experienced distance runner, these legs will hurt!
 I say that for a good reason.
 No one is making us do this.
 You can stop at anytime.
 Whatever the reason is that you chose to do this, I’m so happy and proud of you.
-It’ll hurt to even think of leaving that warm comfy bed at 4AM.
+It’ll hurt to even think of leaving that warm comfy bed at 4 AM.
 Just know that you made it this far and you should be so proud.
 “One more to go!!
 Go get it!!” – John Spiegel

 ![9-12](/blog/images/legs_9_12.png)